Coast Guard, DHS.

 1. Regulatory Planning and Review

-The Coast Guard expects the economic impact of this proposed rule to be minimal as this proposed RNA will not necessarily prohibit vessel traffic in the affected waterways.
-Rather, this proposed RNA will primarily establish a speed and wake restriction along the waters surrounding the Bayonne Bridge.
+This rule is not a significant regulatory action under section 3(f) of Executive Order 12866, Regulatory Planning and Review, as supplemented by Executive Order 13563, Improving Regulation and Regulatory Review, and does not require an assessment of potential costs and benefits under section 6(a)(3) of Executive Order 12866 or under section 1 of Executive Order 13563.
+The Office of Management and Budget has not reviewed it under those Start Printed Page 55258Orders.
+The Coast Guard expects the economic impact of this rule to be minimal as this RNA will not necessarily prohibit vessel traffic in the affected waterways.
+Rather, this RNA will primarily establish a speed and wake restriction along the waters surrounding the Bayonne Bridge.
 There may be times that the Coast Guard will prohibit vessel traffic through the RNA, but such closures are expected to take place during off peak hours.
 Moreover, even when the Coast Guard generally prohibits vessel traffic through the RNA, specific vessels may still obtain permission to transit through the RNA.
 Additionally, the Coast Guard will provide the public with advanced notification of waterway closures so that mariners may plan accordingly.
 Such notifications will be made through various means, including, but not limited to, Local Notice to Mariners and at http://homeport.uscg.mil/newyork.
-For all of these reasons, the Coast Guard has determined that this proposed Start Printed Page 1384rulemaking would not be a significant regulatory action.
+For all of these reasons, the Coast Guard has determined that this rule would not be a significant regulatory action.

 2. Impact on Small Entities

 The Regulatory Flexibility Act of 1980 (RFA), 5 U.S.C.
 601-612, as amended, requires federal agencies to consider the potential impact of regulations on small entities during rulemaking.
 The term “small entities” comprises small businesses, not-for-profit organizations that are independently owned and operated and are not dominant in their fields, and governmental jurisdictions with populations of less than 50,000.
-For all of the reasons discussed in the REGULATORY PLANNING AND REVIEW section, the Coast Guard certifies under 5 U.S.C.
-605(b) that this proposed rule will not have a significant economic impact on a substantial number of small entities.
+The Coast Guard received no comments from the Small Business Administration on this rule.
+For all of the reasons discussed in the Regulatory Planning and Review section, the Coast Guard certifies under 5 U.S.C.
+605(b) that this rule will not have a significant economic impact on a substantial number of small entities.

 3. Assistance for Small Entities